sal55/langs/cthings.md

 * Leading zeros on numbers turn them into octal.

-* No separators on numeric literals
+* No separators for numeric literals

 * No raw string literals